Coronavirus (COVID-19) Information and Updates

 The mask should cover your nose and chin.
 It should fit snugly but comfortably and should not restrict your breathing.
 It should be secured with ear loops or ties.
 You should handle the mask only by the ear loops or ties when removing and should be careful not to touch your eyes, nose, mouth or face while removing.
 Cloth masks should be laundered between uses.

-We have made and will continue to make service changes necessary to uphold health and reduce risk of infection.
+We have made and will continue to make service changes necessary to uphold health and reduce risk.

-We have expanded our screening for COVID-19 by testing all inpatients admitted to the hospital on our main campus.
+We test all patients admitted to the hospital on our main campus.
 Proactively determining each person's status helps us provide the best individualized plans of care.